Blackstone Mortgage Trust Is Transformed By GE Capital Deal

 BX & WFC – Business As Usual

-Wells Fargo's reported purchase of a $9 billion international portfolio of GE Capital performing commercial mortgages barely registers a blip, given the size of its balance sheet.
+The Wells Fargo reported purchase of a $9 billon international portfolio of GE Capital performing commercial mortgages barely registers a blip, given the size of its balance sheet.

 BXMT – Game Changer